jp7677/hellocoreclr/README.md

 ### Development setup

-For a nice programming experience I'm using Visual Studio Code with the following extensions:
+For a nice web programming experience I'm using [Visual Studio Code](https://code.visualstudio.com/) with the following extensions:
-> C#, tslint, ESLint, stylelint, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker, Debugger for Chrome
+> tslint, ESLint, stylelint, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker, Debugger for Chrome

 Note that Wallabyjs is a commercial extension, for that you'll also need to run `npm install wallaby-webpack` within the ui folder.
 Use the following command to set up required node packages for above extensions if you haven't installed them globally.